tetrabiodistributed/papra-pcba/README.md

 * Make a UPDI Programmer: https://create.arduino.cc/projecthub/john-bradnam/create-your-own-updi-programmer-1e55f1?ref=user&ref_id=466812&offset=6
 * The board features a UPDI header on the top left of the PCB (top being the side with the battery connectors) the pins are top to bottom 5V, GND and data.
 * Setup Arduino: https://www.hackster.io/john-bradnam/using-the-new-attiny-processors-with-arduino-ide-612185
+* You will need to use the megaTinyCore library by SpenceKonde: https://github.com/SpenceKonde/megaTinyCore

 ![Arduino Config](https://github.com/tetrabiodistributed/PAPRA-PCB/blob/main/firmware/papracode/ArduinoConfig.PNG)